mot-joel/gilded-rose/README.md

 ### Bonus Extra Credit!!!

 These tests (especially the Minitest ones I wrote) are pretty badly organized.
-I agree when Sandi Metz says, "If your tests are hard to write, your architecture is wrong."
+I agree with Sandi Metz's sentiment that if your tests are hard to write, your architecture is wrong.
 Once you have solved this exercise, rewrite the tests for extra points!

 ### History